-Our Support Services aim to ensure that ex-serviceperson suffers undue no hardship.
-The Poppy Trust funds collected Poppy Appeal on week alleviate financial, medical and educations hardship for service, exservice and their dependents.
+Our Support Services aim to ensure that ex-serviceperson suffers undue hardship.
+The funds Poppy Trust collected on Poppy Appeal week alleviate financial, medical and educations hardship for service, exservice and their dependents.

 Explaining your role

 When building rapport with people or explaining your role as a Support Advisor you can talk about: